cheminfo/eln-docs/docs/90_for_developers/installation/10_setup/index.md

 To host an instance of the ELN no special hardware is needed.
 In principle, an old computer with 8 GB of RAM and an old CPU can be used.
 The system itself will not need a lot of space of the hard drive and the required hard drive space will depend on the amount of data you want to store (to get started, even 32 GB are enough to store >6,000 5 MB files, and most chemical files are smaller).

-We recommend that you use CentOS or Ubuntu as operating system.
+We recommend that you use CentOS (or AlmaLinux) or Ubuntu as operating system.

 ## Installing dependencies